InfluxTechnology/rexgen-socketcan/README.md

 Getting started
 ---------------
+Prerequisites:
+Make sure the following is installed before proceeding:

+1) make
+2) gcc
+3) can-utils is required to use the commands like candump/cansend etc

 Make sure the can-dev module is loaded properly.
    You can check this with "lsmod | grep can-dev"
    If it is not loaded yet you can do this with